What Will Disqualify Patients From Being Candidates

 - PRK vs LASIK - Does LASIK Hurt

-Successful LASIK Eye Surgery Largely Depends on the Patient Being a Good Candidate
+Successful LASIK Eye Surgery Depends on Being a Good Candidate

 If someone is not a good candidate for LASIK eye surgery, there is a greater risk for complications and the candidate may be less likely to experience the positive results of LASIK.
 The best way to determine if someone is a good candidate for LASIK surgery is to talk to a doctor who specializes in the LASIK procedure.
 There are a few risk factors that will disqualify someone from having LASIK surgery.